-No. Fundbox does not require personal guarantees for lower credit limits therefore you will not incur personal liability if your business fails to repay a loan.
+No, Fundbox does not require personal guarantees for lower credit limits.
+Therefore, you will not incur personal liability if your business fails to repay.

 Does Fundbox report to credit bureaus?

 Yes.
-Fundbox may request your credit report to determine if your business qualifies for Fundbox Credit.
+Fundbox may request your credit report to determine if your business qualifies for Fundbox credit.
 A soft pull is done for an initial credit decision and a hard pull is done if the application is accepted and you decide to draw funds.
-There is no negative impact to your credit score for applying.
+Merely applying for a business loan does not affect your credit score in a negative way.

 What is the price range for Fundbox loans?

-Fundbox fees depend on how much you need to borrow and how long it'll take for you to pay it back.
-Fundbox interest rates start at 4.66% for 12 weeks and 8.99% for 24 weeks respectively.
+Fundbox's fees depend on how much you need to borrow and how long it'll take for you to pay it back.
+Fundbox's interest rates start at 4.66% for 12 weeks and 8.99% for 24 weeks, respectively.

 What is Fundbox?

 Fundbox provides business loans and lines of credit to small businesses on a revolving basis.

 How does Fundbox work?